Fred Lawrence Whipple: Early life and education

 Fred Lawrence Whipple was born on November 5, 1906, in Red Oak, Iowa.
 His parents were farmers.
 His father, Harry Lawrence Whipple, was of English ancestry; his mother, Celeste MacFarland Whipple, was of Scottish and Irish ancestry.
 Harry Whipple served as an elder in a Presbyterian church.
 Fred's younger brother died when he was four.
 When Fred was 15, the family moved to Long Beach, California, where his father opened a grocery store.
 An early bout with polio ended his ambition of being a professional tennis player.
 Whipple studied at Occidental College in Southern California, but after one semester there he transferred to the University of California at Los Angeles where he majored in mathematics, graduating in 1927.
 Recollecting his path from mathematics to astronomy, Whipple stated in a 1978 autobiography that his "mathematics major veered [him] through physics and finally focused on astronomy where time, space, mathematics, and physics had a common meeting ground."

 Whipple became bored with mathematics, and after taking a class in astronomy, taught by Frederick C. Leonard, he enrolled at the University of California, Berkeley where he obtained a PhD in Astronomy in 1931, working in the Lick Observatory.
 He became interested in comet orbits calculations, which was a long and difficult process at the time.
-His first published result was the calculation of the 29P/Schwassmann-Wachmann orbit.
+His first published result was the calculation of the 29P/Schwassmann–Wachmann orbit.
 In 1930, he helped to map the orbit of the then newly discovered planet Pluto.
 Whipple's thesis was on the cepheid variables, titled A Spectrophotometric Study of the Cepheid Variables η Aquilae and δ Cephei.
 The measurements he got were 3 times larger than theoretically possible under the Cepheid period-luminosity law; Whipple concluded that the theory "had to be wrong".
-He didn't try to formulate new theory, he later said that it "simply disgusted him".
+He did not try to formulate new theory, he later said that it "simply disgusted him".